junglesta/junglestar.github.io/_products/full-site.md

 name: full site
 title: amazing full site
 type: #streetbiz, socialmedia or empty
-description: "Junglestar is a small, flexible, web agency.
-We do information architecture, screen design, code and deploy.
-Packed solutions all-included.
-We help companies and individuals organize their communication.
-We grow relationships with clients.
-We design, produce & develop well thought user experiences."
+description: "We are a small, flexible, web agency.
+We craft information architecture, screen design, write code and deploy it.
+We offer full website solutions all-included."
 permalink: /offer/full-site/
 question: "&quot;I need a website and<br>I have questions...&quot;"
 bestseller: true #true or empty (bestseller+bestvalue=cannot)